bjpeixoto/fantasypunk/03-basic-moves.md

 Decide how you are interacting with the fiction, with the game mechanics, or both, and discuss it with the GM and the rest of the Party.

 On a solid hit, choose two keys.
 On a messy hit choose one.
-On a miss, brace yourself.
+On a miss, **brace yourself**.

 Keys:
 - observe, notice, search;
 - meddle, probe, test;
 - contact, request, engage.
-path, threat, opportunity, safety, secret, seek, question.

 Describe how the keys you picked factor in the outcome.